yuloh/blog/content/posts/passport-guide-auth-server.md

 ## Introduction

-This is the first of a multi-part blog series about [Laravel Passport](https://laravel.com/docs/7.x/passport).
+This is part I of a multi-part blog series about [Laravel Passport](https://laravel.com/docs/7.x/passport).
 We're going to build an authorization server and a few of the popular client types most servers will need to support.
 Along the way I'll explain best practices and provide guidance around the security decisions you have to make.

 In part I we will build the Passport Authorization server.
 The Authorization server hosts your login page, password reset page, and any other authentication pages.
 Typically it will also host the API that's being protected.